Index154/Random-ControlNet-Input/README.md

 ### Recursive file scan
 PNG files in all subfolders of your defined source folder are included in the random selection by default.
 This can be turned off with a checkbox.

+### Random horizontal flipping
+There is a 50% chance for the input image to be flipped horizontally.
+You can disable this feature.

 ### Dynamic prompt additions with TXT files
 TXT files can be used to add extra text to your prompt based on which image was randomly selected.
 This can be turned off with a checkbox.
 It works like this:
 - The script looks for a TXT file with the same name as the PNG file that was selected.
 It will only look for this file in the folder the image is in